gmson/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-entity-linking.md

 This is the third part of building an knowledge application for KDD conference.

-In this tutorial, we'll focus on linking outside data sources (KDD 2019 oral presentations) with MAG entities to enrich the search experience.
+In this tutorial, we'll focus on linking outside data sources (KDD 2019 oral presentations) with MAG entities to enrich the search and viewing experience.
 After linking the oral presentation data using MAKES, users should be able to search for presentations by fields of study, abstract, authors, and affiliations.

-We will start with leveraging the default MAKES grammar for entity linking.
+We will by leveraging the default MAKES grammar for entity linking.
 Next, we will build a MAKES index that supports oral presentation search.
 Finally, we'll create a UI for users to find oral presentations.

 ## Prerequisite

 - [Microsoft Academic Knowledge Service (MAKES) subscription](get-started-setup-provisioning.md)
-- Follow [Create API instance](get-started-create-api-instances.md) to deploy a MAKES instance
+- Follow [Create API instance guide](get-started-create-api-instances.md) and deploy a MAKES instance
-- Understand how to design, build, deploy a custom index, and create a corresponding UI by following [Create a filterable paper list using MAKES](tutorial-conference-filterable-paperlist.md)
 - [Install Powershel 7](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7)

 ## Download and unzip tutorial resources